MicheleCotrufo/pdf2doi/README.md

 #### Manually associate the right identifier to a file from command line

-Similary to what described [above](#manually-associate-the-right-identifier-to-a-file), it is possible to associate a (manually found) identifier to a pdf file also directly from command line, by using the optional argument ```-id```,
+Similarly to what described [above](#manually-associate-the-correct-identifier-to-a-file), it is possible to associate a (manually found) identifier to a pdf file also directly from command line, by using the optional argument ```-id```,
 ```
 $ pdf2doi "path\to\pdf" -id "identifier"